punker76/simple-music-player/README.md

 + You can link with the supported files (open with...)
 + Working as single instance, that means
 	+ if you try start the player twice you get always the first started player
 	+ if you link with supported media files, the player loads the new files and play the first file from the added files
++ Tooltip on playlist files

 Ideas?
 Bugs?
 ============